florentinhetriuc/Construction-Bricks/README.md

 ```

 ## Testing
-Since this is a small component which doesn't require any integration-tests, I would use unit-tests and go with react-testing-library with Jest.
+For unit-tests, I would go with react-testing-library and Jest.

 Test cases should include: